 To apply for initial admission to graduate study, the applicant should submit the following:

-- A completed application, either paper format with a $40 non-refundable processing fee.
+- A completed application with a $40 non-refundable processing fee.

-- An official transcript of all previous academic work beyond the high school to be sent directly from each institution attended.
+- An official transcript of all previous academic work beyond high school to be sent directly from each institution attended.
 The Privacy Act requires that each student request in writing that transcripts be released to the Graduate School Office.
-(Feel free to use our transcript request form.)

 - Scores on either the Graduate Record Examination (GRE); Miller Analogies Test (MAT); or for appropriate programs, PRAXIS II Subject Assessment.
 For more information regarding these tests, please visit their official websites: GRE MAT PRAXIS (Our main campus in Boiling Springs is a test facility for the Miller Analogies Test.
 For upcoming test dates and MAT registration information, click here.)